swiftlang/swift-package-manager/Documentation/Usage.md

 Here we used a relative URL to speed up initial development.
-If you push your module map package to a public repository you must change the above URL reference so that it is a full, qualified git URL.
+If you push your module map package to a public repository you must change the above URL reference so that it is a full, qualified Git URL.

 Now if we type `swift build` in our example app directory we will create an
 executable: